 The other day we found ourselves at a fabulous RV dealership in Missoula, Montana: Bretz RV and Marine on I-90.
 This is a huge place that has a mammoth inventory of trailers and motorhomes that spills over several lots.
 What a great spot to go RV shopping!

-We LOVE RV shopping and have been at it for over ten years!
+We LOVE RV shopping and have been at it since before we started traveling full-time!

 But what brought us here?
 Well, the 99 cents per gallon propane deal they are offering was one thing, and the free and extremely well laid out RV dump station was another.
 What a place!